 Whilst some owners don’t spend enough time at their holiday homes to maintain a garden others take great pride in doing so.

 Now that the danger of early spring frosts has passed, it’s time to begin to make plans for your garden plot.
 Since many caravan holiday parks are within close proximity to the North Wales coastline the weather conditions, with strong winds, create a huge challenge for gardeners.
 Windbreaks or shelter against the prevailing winds can be designed using low fencing or hedges to allow a wider range of coastal-tolerant plants to be grown.
 Providing a mulch of gravel, grit or flint as a sharp drainage will conserve root moisture and assist in the cultivation of a much wider range of plants.

 Seaside gardening creates numerous, unique challenges.
 Even though the area is less susceptible to snow and frost and the climate may be much milder, gardens on caravan parks are often in exposed places and may suffer from salty sea spray.
-Consideration also needs to be given to the fact that gardens may be left unattended for periods of time.
+Also consider that gardens may be left unattended for periods of time.
 If garden pots are to be left without water for any length of time, it may help to add water gel crystals to the pot around the roots of the plants.
 These crystals will retain water as will shells, stones and mulch.